 - Soy Sauce - Worcestershire Sauce can be used to replace soy sauce

-- Phyllo Dough Cups - use wonton wrappers as an alternative to phyllo dough cups, these will need to be baked or fried in advance
+- Phyllo Dough Cups - use wonton wrappers or pie crust as an alternative to phyllo dough cups, these will need to be baked or fried in advance

 Variations